piam/bjc-course/curriculum/10-internet/readings/04-bits-questions.md

 Answer the following questions:
  * What's the difference between a circuit switched and a packet switched network?
- * How have open standards helped the Internet develop?
+ * How have open standards helped Internet develop?
  * What is net neutrality and why is it important?